+If you own property with another person, such as a spouse, you might be concerned about what happens to the other person's ownership stake once you put it into a living trust.
 You can put jointly held property in a living trust.
 However, what you end up placing in the trust depends on the structure by which the property is held jointly as well as the structure of the trust.
 In some cases, it might be unnecessary to put the property in a trust at all.

 One simple way to put jointly held property into a living trust is to create a joint trust.
-With a joint living trust, you and another person own the trust and the assets it contains.
+With a joint living trust, you and another person own the trust and the assets it may contain.
 If one of you dies, the assets stay in the trust for the other person without that other person having to do anything about it.

-Personal Interest, Joint Property
+Personal Interest and Joint Property

 Joint Trusts and Community Property

-When you are married and live in a state with community property laws -- usually one in the western United States -- a joint trust can make particularly good sense.
+When you are married and live in a state with community property laws — usually one in the western United States — a joint trust can make particularly good sense.
 In those states, assets that a married couple have are typically owned together rather than separately.
 As such, blending them in a second trust just matches what the reality of their ownership would be.
-This is different from a non-community-property state, where you and a spouse can have separate assets if you wish.
+This is different from a non-community property state, where you and a spouse can have separate assets if you wish.

 When Trusts Aren't Necessary